-The Trust's policy is not to separate multiple births.
+Our policy is not to separate multiple births.
 If the final place available at a school is offered to a twin, triplet or other multiple birth and the remaining sibling/s would ordinarily be refused, the academy trust will offer places to the remaining sibling/s.